shrutiebony/shrutiebony/README.md

 ---

 ###  About Me
 I’m a **Software Engineer** with a passion for **backend systems, applied AI, and data science**.
-With 3 years of industry experience in **Spring Boot, FastAPI, Apache Kafka, GraphQL, MongoDB and REST APIs**, and currently pursuing my **Master’s in Software Engineering (Data Science specialization) at San Jose State University**, I love building scalable, resilient systems and experimenting with technologies that push boundaries.
+With 3 years of industry experience in **Spring Boot, FastAPI, Apache Kafka, GraphQL, MongoDB and REST APIs**, and currently pursuing my **Master’s in Software Engineering (Data Science specialization) at San Jose State University**, I love building scalable, resilient systems and experimenting with new technologies.

 I’ve worked on everything from optimizing enterprise code to building **multi-agent AI systems**, and I thrive when solving problems that combine **scalable enterprise systems with AI**.

 ---

 ### Tech Stack
-**Languages & Frameworks:** Java, Python, FastAPI, Spring Boot, React **Databases:**  MongoDB, MySQL, Neo4j
+1) **Languages & Frameworks:** Java, Python, FastAPI, Spring Boot, React
+2) **Databases:**  MongoDB, MySQL, Neo4j
-**Cloud & Infra:** AWS, Docker, Kubernetes, CI/CD (Jenkins, GitHub Actions)
+3) **Cloud & Infra:** AWS, Docker, Kubernetes, CI/CD (Jenkins, GitHub Actions)
-**Other Interests:** LLMs, Agentic AI, Multi-Agent Systems, RAG systems, Data Science with Pandas
+4) **Other Interests:** LLMs, Agentic AI, Multi-Agent Systems, RAG systems, Data Science with Pandas

 ---